almostearthling/when-command/README.md

 ### Tasks

 Tasks are basically commands associated with an environment and checks to determine whether the execution was successful or not.
 The interface lets the user configure some basic parameters (such as the startup directory and the *environment*) as well as what to test after execution (*exit code*, *stdout* or *stderr*).
-The user can choose to look for the specified text within the output and error streams (when *Exact Match* is unchecked) and to perform a case sensitive test, or to match a regular expression.
-In case a regular expression is chosen, the applet will try to search *stdout* or *stderr* for the given pattern, unless *Exact Match* is chosen in which a match test is performed at the beginning.
-Regular expression match can be case insensitive as well.
+The user can choose to look for the specified text within the output and error streams (when *Exact Match* is unchecked, otherwise the entire output is matched against the given value) and to perform a case sensitive test, or to match a regular expression.
+In case a regular expression is chosen, the applet will try to search *stdout* or *stderr* for the given pattern.
+In case of regular expressions, when *Exact Match* is chosen a match test is performed at the beginning of the output text.
+Regular expression tests can be case insensitive as well.

 The environment in which the subprocess is run can either import the current one (at **When** startup time), use its own variables or both.